 It would be best if you had a good blog presence.
 Your blog will be an excellent place to share your work and gain feedback from your audience.

 It would be best if you had a social media presence.
-You will need to share your work with other bloggers and blog followers to capitalize on the opportunities that come with an excellent social media presence.
+It would be best if you shared your work with other bloggers and people who read your blog to make the most of the opportunities for an excellent social media presence.

 You must be available to work from anywhere in the world.
-To be a successful freelance content writer, you will need to work from anywhere in the world.
+To be a successful freelance content writer, you must work from anywhere worldwide.
 It is an excellent advantage for those who can work from home.

 You must be able to work with various writers.
 To be successful as a freelance content writer, you will need to work with multiple writers.